HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 ## Tutorial overview

-In this tutorial we are going to leverage GIS tools and data to look at demographics in Europe around the time of WWI, and compare them with reconfigured borders in postwar Europe.
+In this tutorial we are going to leverage GIS tools and data to look at demographics in Europe around the time of WWI, and compare them with ✨✨✨✨✨✨✨✨✨✨

 To do this, we are going to work with two datasets:
 - A [map showing nationalities in Poland](https://digitalcollections.library.harvard.edu/catalog/990152910700203941) in 1919.
 We have already georeferenced the map, so it lines up nicely with our other data.

-- A vector dataset of the newly established or contested territories after WWI.
-We created this dataset by georeferencing a map titled, [The Summary of the Treaty of Peace](https://iiif.lib.harvard.edu/manifests/view/ids:495027669), and tracing the relevant post-war territories.
-We also assigned qualitative information to each territory noted on the margins of the historical map document.
+- A vector dataset of ✨✨✨✨✨✨✨✨✨✨✨✨

 ### Tutorial steps overview

-1. Add the Poland nationalities map to the project
-2. Add the post-war territory boundaries to the project
-3. Explore these two datasets together as an interactive map
-4. Publish the interactive map (optional)
+✨✨✨✨✨✨✨✨✨✨✨✨✨

 ### How to use this tutorial for your assignment

 After completing the steps on this page, you will have a map you can explore to gather insights for your writing assignment.
-At any time, you can skip to the [finished interactive web version of the map](https://harvardmapcollection.github.io/classes/gened1140/fall-2022/assignment/demo/completed-map/).
+At any time, you can skip to the [finished maps ✨✨✨ make this page ✨✨✨✨✨](add link ✨✨✨✨✨✨✨).
 You can also [email us at maps@harvard.edu](mailto:maps@harvard.edu) if anything isn't working how it should be (don't hesitate to ask -- if it's not working for you, it might not be working for others).

-At the end of this tutorial there is a link to next steps for taking projects in QGIS and making them web-enabled.
-They are not required for this assignment, but available if this is of interest to you.

 ## Tutorial